-Quest for the Soul (2004), The Soul and Its Destiny (2004), Christianity: the One, the Many (2 vols., 2007), and The Sacramental Church (2011), and Mary: Adept, Queen, Mother, Priestess (2021, see below).
+Quest for the Soul (2004), The Soul and Its Destiny (2004), Christianity: the One, the Many (2 vols., 2007), The Sacramental Church (2011), and Mary: Adept, Queen, Mother, Priestess (2021, see below).

 Follow me on Facebook.
 Send messages, post comments, receive announcements, see news and discussion, and much more.

 Participate in daily recitation of the Great Invocation.

 We have grown tired of self-serving materialism and tired of separateness.
 At every step, the dim memory of a higher reality and our intrinsic oneness

 gnawed at us—and to a great extent still does—urging us to take the next step forward in the evolution of human consciousness.
 Yes, we are unique, and we

 can stand on our own feet.
 But we also want to connect: to be loved and to love.
 We sense the possibility and the need for a better world in which people